sethlors/data-drivers/data/raw-data/drivers-data/METADATA.md

 ### Session Key

--   Numerical id number for the racing session.
+-   Id number for the racing session.
 There are five sessions for each meeting.
 -   Numeric
 -   Ranges from 9461 to 9673

 ### Meeting Key

--   Numerical id number for the race meeting.
+-   Id number for the race meeting.
 A meeting is an entire weekend of F1 racing.
 -   Numeric
 -   Ranges from 1229 to 12523